St Mary and All Saints, Little Walsingham: The Sanctuary School

 From 1944 to 1956 the church ran a private preparatory school.
 In 1897 Agnes Eyden founded a small private school in Harrow, which was mixed, and for day pupils only, and which was called Quainton Hall School.
 In 1923 her son, Fr Montague Eyden, took over the school, and converted it to a boys' preparatory school.
 Quainton Hall School itself was acquired by the Trustees of the Shrine by gift in 1945.
 During the War, an 'Evacuation Branch' of the school, for parents who wished to keep their boys away from the risk of German bombing in London, was established in Long Marston, Hertfordshire.
 In 1944 Patten was approached to accept the school, and it moved to Walsingham, together with its deputy headmaster, Alfred Batts.
 The vicarage was the boarding house, later expanding to the Friary House elsewhere in the village.
 Batts left after the first year, and the school was renamed the Sanctuary School.
 He was replaced with Tom Tapping, who subsequently went on to establish Beeston Hall School in 1948.
 The next headmaster was Ken Hunter, who went on to establish and be first headmaster of Spratton Hall School, Northamptonshire in 1951.
 There was one further headmaster before the school closed in 1956.

 The masters included Albert Peatfield, by then in his 70s, who had played first-class cricket at the turn of the century.
 The students included the three Hall-Matthews brothers, the sons of the Rev Cecil Berners Hall, who had been headmaster of Bishop Westcott Boys' School, Namkum and then the Lawrence Memorial Royal Military School, Lovedale in India.
 Tony Hall-Matthews went on to become the last Bishop of Carpentaria in Australia, 1984–96.

 Clergy

 Details of early clergy are difficult to ascertain with certainty.
 Venn confuses Little Walsingham (also known as New Walsingham) with Great Walsingham (also known as Old Walsingham).
-The two parishes were not consolidated until the incumbency of Edgar Lee Reeves (1904-20) when the patronage had descended from the Lee-Warners to the Gurneys.
+The two parishes were not consolidated until the incumbency of Edgar Lee Reeves (1904−1920), by when the patronage had descended from the Lee-Warners to the Gurneys.
 This confusion is compounded in the Lee-Warner era, when members of the family were both patron and incumbent.